 Is there a leak in the pontoon tube, or did you accidentally release the gas?
 Once you find this out, you can determine the next step.

 If there’s a leak, don’t fret (if not, skip to step eight).
-Unless there’s a lot of structural damage, it’s unnecessary to replace the air chamber.
-You should take the pontoon to a dry area.
+Unless there’s extensive structural damage, replacing the air chamber is unnecessary.
+Instead, it would help if you took the pontoon to a dry area.

 Step 5: Seal It